 WATER WELL SPECIFIC CAPACITY TESTING FOR AQUIFER TRANSMISSIVITY

 Water well specific capacity may be used to estimate aquifer transmissivity.
 Transmissivity derived from specific capacity is useful because much specific capacity data is available from water well driller's completion reports.
 I have used such data for projects in Montana and Colorado, where driller's reports may be obtained from state agencies.
-Other states probably also make driller's data available to the public.
+Other states also make driller's data available to the public.
 Often, driller's reports contain the only aquifer data available for an area prior to performing more detailed aquifer tests (e.g., step tests, leaky aquifer tests, fractured aquifer tests, injection tests).
-Rough estimates of transmissivity calculated from driller's specific capacity data can be a useful reconnaissance tool in groundwater investigations.
+Rough estimates of transmissivity calculated from driller's specific capacity data can be a useful, cost-effective reconnaissance tool in groundwater investigations.

 A value for transmissivity may be obtained from the Cooper-Jacob equation: